apache/spark/docs/sql-error-conditions-collation-mismatch-error-class.md

 ## EXPLICIT

-Error occurred due to the mismatch between explicit collations "`<left>`" and "`<right>`"
+Error occurred due to the mismatch between explicit collations: `<explicitTypes>`

 ## IMPLICIT

-Error occurred due to the mismatch between multiple implicit collations.
+Error occurred due to the mismatch between multiple implicit non-default collations.
 Use COLLATE function to set the collation explicitly.